-A participant's deferred compensation account balance is available upon severance from METRO's service, attainment of age 70 and a half, or death.
-Plan participants age 65 and older are eligible to take distributions, without penalty, from their 457(b) accounts while still in service with METRO.
+A participant's 401(a) defined contribution pension account balance is available upon severance from METRO's service, attainment of age 65, or death based on their vesting level.
+401(a) Plan participants age 65 and older are eligible to take distributions, without penalty, from their 401(a) accounts while still in service with METRO.
 A participant may elect to receive: 1) a single lump sum amount equal to the value of their account, 2) a partial lump-sum payment of a specified amount, with the balance payable in installment payments for a period of years, 3) annuity payments payable either monthly, quarterly, or annually over a period not exceeding the life expectancy of the participant, or, in certain circumstances, the joint life expectancy of the participant and a "designated beneficiary" (as defined in the Internal Revenue Code (Code), or 4) installment payments for a period of years.
 Upon termination from METRO, or attainment of age 70 and a half, funds may be rolled over into an eligible retirement plan (as defined in the Code), or an IRA.